 A little while ago, unusual and flashy Formula 1 car launches were all the rage.
 Now, that isn’t quite the case.
 So, let’s look back at some of F1’s more unusual car reveals.

 Expensive, snazzy F1 car unveilings in exotic locations used to be common before the start of a new season.

 But, sadly, now we have to put up with pre-testing car roll-outs and social media photo reveals.
-So, with the 2017 F1 launches just around the corner, here are a few examples of when teams went all out with weird and wacky car reveals.
+So, with the latest batch F1 launches just around the corner, here are a few examples of when teams went all out with weird and wacky car reveals.